-Fish and Chips is a meal that has been enjoyed by many people for many years.
-The combination of these two staples has created a result that is greater than the sum of its parts time and time again.
-Nowadays, Sydney has many options to choose from.
-Some of which are more upscale, some have menus suited to our vegan/vegetarian friends and some are simple yet wonderful shops.
+Originating in England, the chippy (fish and chip shop) is the cornerstone of any Sydney neighbourhood.
+It is a combination that pairs equally as successfully as bread and butter or a pie and sauce, creating a result far greater than the sum of its parts time and time again.
+When it comes to the best fish and chips Sydney has many options to choose from.
+Some of which are more upscale, some have menus suited to our vegan/vegetarian friends and some are understated, yet have earned their place on our best-of list.

-Starting our list off with a city-wide favourite, Kiwi Style Fish and Chips blends both premium ingredients with experienced chefs.
-Every order is cooked to perfection from scratch ensuring that you receive an excellent meal every time.
-Our recommendations are for either the Seafood Parcel or Grilled Fish and Kumara Chips.
-We are certain once you’ve eaten here you will be saying “Kia ora bro” before you know it.
+Starting our list off with a Sydney-wide favourite, Kiwi Style Fish and Chips blends both premium ingredients with experienced chefs.
+Every order is cooked to perfection from scratch ensuring that you receive a sublime culinary fusion that has earned this institution legendary status every time.
+Our recommendations are for either the Seafood Parcel, Grilled Fish, or Kumara Chips.
+We are certain once you’ve eaten here you will be saying “CHUR bro” before you know it.

 895 Botany Road, Mascot NSW 2020

 This Balmoral Beach mainstay has developed a reputation over time for being a no-fuss yet high-flavoured fish and chip joint in Sydney.
-The idealistic location aside, all of Bottom of the Harbour’s products are sourced from sustainable catchers who have been MSC certified, an international recognition for responsibly sourced seafood.
+The idyllic location aside, Bottom of the Harbour is committed to sustainability.
+All of their seafood is sourced from sustainable catchers who have been MSC certified, international recognition for responsibly sourced seafood.
 Our recommendation is to try the potato scallops, they are sensational.

 21 The Esplanade, Balmoral Beach NSW 2088

 The folks at Ocean Foods have an impressive feather in their cap.
-For over 100 years the Nittis family have served Fish and Chips to generations of adoring customers.
-The Ocean Foods Fish and Chip shop located in Drummoyne has been serving up the goods since 1984 and on numerous occasions, they have delivered succulent meals.
+For over 100 years the Nittis family, spanning 3 generations, have served Fish and Chips to generations of adoring customers.
+The family first opened in 1915 on Oxford St, Sydney.
+Nowadays, The Ocean Foods Fish and Chip shop located in Drummoyne has been serving up the goods since 1984 and continuing on their proud traditions in unparalleled style.
 The Fish and Chips are a must-try but keep a watchful eye on the calamari rings they are something to behold, that much is certain.

 154 Lyons Road, Drummoyne NSW 2047

-Bondi’s Best is simply as the name suggests, the beachside suburb’s best fish and chips can be purchased at this establishment.
-For those of you who are conscientious eaters, you can be assured your meal was caught sustainably.
-Furthermore, you can be certain that all of the meals are prepared by a crack team of chefs who convey their passion for cooking into meal after meal of excellent seafood dishes.
+Bondi’s Best is simply as the name suggests, the best fish and chips in Bondi – Sydney’s most famous beach.
+For those of you who are conscientious eaters, this is another fish and chip shop that is dedicated to sustainability.
+Furthermore, you can be certain that all of the meals are prepared by a crack team of chefs who convey their passion for cooking into every seafood dish.
 As they say on their website “Seafood done right is one of life’s great joys”, we couldn’t agree more.

 39-53 Campbell Parade, North Bondi NSW 2026

-There is no doubt no coincidence that this Sydney fish restaurant has named itself after the Christian patron saint of Fisherman.
-More evidently is the fact that you receive some rather heavenly meals from Saint Peter.
-Being a more upscale restaurant to others on this list means you are offered a wider selection than just fish and chips.
-However, you can still get the classic meal here and it packs a flavour punch.
+There is no doubt or coincidence that this sustainable Sydney fish restaurant has named itself after the Christian patron saint of Fishermen.
+More evidently, patrons can expect heavenly meals from Saint Peter, an upscale restaurant that offers a wider selection than just fish and chips.
+A winner of countless awards including, GQ Chef of the year and 2 hats from Good Food, this is no ordinary fish and chip shop.
+However, you can still get a classic chippy meal here from a menu that changes depending on what is the best available every day.

 362 Oxford Street, Paddington NSW 2021

 What separates Mohr Fish from its competitors is the intimacy of its Surry Hills restaurant.
-You are received will feelings reminiscent of having a meal at home.
-Food aside, the restaurant brands itself as an unpretentious eatery that has a décor reminiscent of old-school milk bars and English sea-side fish and chip shops.
-Back to the meals, the quality products offered are delectable, to say the least, with an emphasis being placed on having a home-cooked style for patrons who don’t feel like cooking at home.
+This inner-city Sydney Fish and Chip Shop is reminiscent of a cosy meal at home.
+Food aside, the restaurant brands itself as an unpretentious eatery that has a décor similar to an old-school milk bar or English sea-side fish and chip shop.
+Back to the meals, the produce is of the highest quality, with an emphasis being placed on having a home-cooked style meal for customers who don’t feel like cooking.
 With several options to choose from, we’re sure you will not be disappointed.

 202 Devonshire Street, Surry Hills NSW 2010

-Fittingly, if you want fresh seafood, you go to where it first makes landfall.
-Quantity and Quality is the name of the game when it comes to the products at the Sydney Fish Market.
+The epicentre of the seafood industry and fittingly, where you go if you want the freshest seafood in Sydney.
+Quantity and Quality is the name of the game when it comes to the Sydney Fish Market.
 There are many eateries to choose from at this location and you can be assured that all of their products are sustainably sourced.
-If you are so inclined why not check out the Seafood School.
-This is an institution that has been established offering visitors the opportunity to learn how to prepare quality seafood dishes at home.
+If inclined, why not check out the Seafood School.
+This institution has been established since 1989, offering visitors the opportunity for hands-on cooking experiences.
+Here you can learn how to prepare quality seafood dishes at home.

 Pyrmont Bridge Road, Sydney NSW 2009